Over a year ago, life gave us a chance to make some major memories.

 In the afternoon we drove to the Horse Shoe Bend.
 It was humid and blazing hot with temperatures of 100° F and rising.

 On our way, we crossed the Glen Canyon Dam.
-It is a concrete arch-gravity dam built on the Colorado River by the US Bureau of Reclamation and forms Lake Powell, one of the largest man-made reservoir in the US.
+It is a concrete arch-gravity dam built on the Colorado River by the US Bureau of Reclamation and forms Lake Powell, one of the largest man-made reservoirs in the US.

 Horseshoe Bend is located almost 5.5 miles SW of Page, Arizona.
 It is an incised meander of the Colorado River in the shape of a horseshoe.
 The rock walls are made up of Hematite, platinum, garnet and several other minerals.

-There is a big open rugged area for parking with no amenities for water or restroom so make sure to bring plenty of water with you.
+There is a big open rugged area for parking with no amenities for water or a restroom so make sure to bring plenty of water with you.

 Surprisingly even in this scorching heat, the parking lot was overflowing with cars.